Museum

 The museum should be modest.

-It should be part of a constellation of architectural, sculptural, and natural moments that comprise the broader outdoor experience of the 116-acre site.
+It should be part of a constellation of architectural, sculptural, and natural elements that comprise the broader outdoor experience of the 116-acre site.
 The architecture of the museum should defer to the natural landscape.

 The museum should be focused.